-The roadworthy certificate (RWC) is a must have document for vehicle owners, proving a car is safe for the road and meets safety standards.
-But can I sell a car without one?
-Whether you’re a seasoned seller or a newbie, you need to know the rules and regulations.
-Let’s find out if you can sell a car without a roadworthy certificate and what you need to know.
+The roadworthy certificate (RWC) is a very important document for vehicle owners, as it certifies the car is safe to be on the road due to compliance with the safety standards.
+Is there a way for me to sell a car without one?
+Whether you’re a seasoned merchant or an amateur, there are rules you have to know.
+We explore whether you can sell a car without roadworthy and what you should be aware of.

-The rules for selling a registered vehicle privately vary across Australian states.
-While you can sell without an RWC, you need to know when you can’t.
+The process of selling a registered vehicle privately differs between Australian states.
+You can sell without an RWC But you’d better know when not to.

 Perth Roadworthy Certificate Regulations